 (B) take any action or refrain from taking any action in response to the document, in compliance with the document, or on the basis of the document.

-How can I be charged with Simulating Legal Process?
+How can I be charged with a Simulating Legal Process offense in Texas?

-You can be charged with Simulating Legal Process if the state’s attorneys believe that each of the elements of 32.48(a) as described in the section above have been met.
+You can be charged with Simulating Legal Process in Texas if the state’s attorneys believe that each of the elements of 32.48(a) as described in the section above have been met.

-What is the punishment for Simulating Legal Process?
+What is the penalty for a Texas Simulating Legal Process offense?

 A conviction for Simulating Legal Process is punished by default as a Class A misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to a year.